openSUSE/dietrich/README.md

 ## DITA to DocBook Conversion for DAPS

-Does not work particularly well.
+Occasionally even works as intended.
+Originally written to import Fujitsu CMM documentation.

 Most content stolen from https://github.com/dita-ot/org.dita.docbook (without going to the trouble of importing Git commits or giving proper credit).

 Licensed as Apache 2.0.